A simple unified explanation of several genetic issues on today's human population and on archaic humans: Model of genetic flow from a small, reproductively advantageous region, into a much larger region. Applications to issues on bottlenecks in human populations and to issues on Neandertals

 that is, in the limit, every region has the amount $p(1$) of genes, and all genes come from $R(1)$.

 Thus, by the previous comment, no matter what the initial population sizes are in the regions $R(2), R(3), \ldots, R(n)$, the final result given above is the same.

+It is also easy to verify that, after $k$ generations, the amount of genes in $R(m)$, $1\le m \le n$, which have originated in $R(1)$, depends on $p(1)$ but not on $p(2)$, $p(3),\ldots, p(n)$.
+Thus, for the amount of genes in $R(m)$ which have originated in $R(1)$, the bottleneck case is similar to the case without a bottleneck.

-We will now study, in 2 scenarios, how fast is the convergence to the limit situation.
-Scenario 1 is the ``bottleneck'' scenario where initially only $R(1)$ is populated.
-So $p(1) \neq 0$ and $p(2) = p(3) = \ldots = p(n) = 0$.
-In Scenario 2, all $n$ regions are initially populated with the same population size (same amount of genes) in each region.
-Thus, $p(1) = p(2) = \ldots = p(n)$.
+We will now study 2 scenarios, in order to see how fast is the convergence to the limit situation.
+Scenario 1 is the bottleneck scenario, where (initially) only $R(1)$ is populated.
+So, $p(1) \ne 0$, $p(2)=p(3)= \ldots =p(n)=0$.
+In Scenario 2, all regions are initially populated with the same population size (same amount of genes) in all regions.
+So, $p(1)=p(2)= \ldots =p(n)$.

-In Scenario 1, the total amount of genes will grow to the limit case when there is $p(1)$ genes in each region, all coming from $R(1)$.
-In Scenario 2 the total amount of genes in each region will remain constant over the generations.
-The total amount of genes from $R(1)$ in all regions together after $k$ generations is, for all $k$, the same in Scenario 1 and Scenario 2.
+In Scenario 1, the total amount of genes in all regions will grow to the limit case , when there are $p(1)$ genes in each region, all originating in $R(1)$.
+In Scenario 2, the amount of genes in each region will remain constant $=p(1)$ over the generations.
+The amount of genes originating in $R(1)$, in the region $R(m)$, $1\le m \le n$, is, for all $k$, after $k$ generations, the same in Scenario 1 and Scenario 2.